theoreticalhacker/theoreticalhacker/README.md

 Experienced MSP Network Engineer and Systems Administrator with a strong track record across Australian accounting firms and Philippine BPO/accounting companies.
 I specialize in firewall deployment, infrastructure audits, proactive monitoring, and compliance alignment with industry frameworks including **CIS Controls**, **HIPAA**, **SOC2**, and **NIST**.

-Currently at **ITS/UMS**, serving both the Proactive Team and Client Success Team — conducting full-stack solution audits covering firewalls, M365, EDR, backups, email security, and more.
+Currently working at **ITS/UMS**, serving both the Proactive Team and Client Success Team — conducting full-stack solution audits covering firewalls, M365, EDR, backups, email security, and more.

 ---